open-video-game-library/MinimumTennis/README.md

 ## Note

-- Please refrain from publishing any material downloaded from Minimum Tennis under the false pretense that it was developed by you.

-- We are not responsible for any trouble/damage caused by the use of Minimum Tennis.

-- The content and terms of use of Minimum Tennis are subject to change without notice.
+- The content and license of Minimum Tennis are subject to change without notice.

-- Minimum Tennis allows you to change the parameters in the game, but please be sure to clearly state the values of the parameters you set in order to keep the study fair and reproducible.

 ## Contact